 BTSC ITI Instructor Syllabus 2026 – Complete Exam Pattern PDF Download

-BTSC ITI Instructor Syllabus 2026 has been officially released by the Bihar Technical Service Commission (BTSC) for various trades.
+BTSC ITI Instructor Syllabus 2026 has been published by the Bihar Technical Service Commission (BTSC) for various trades.
 The recruitment process includes a Computer-Based Test (CBT) consisting of a single paper with four sections: Trade-Specific Knowledge, General Studies, Reasoning, and Quantitative Aptitude/Basic Maths.
 The exam comprises 100 questions for a total of 100 marks, to be completed in 120 minutes, with negative marking for incorrect answers.
 Candidates must also pass a Local Language Test as part of the selection process.
 For more details, candidates can refer to the official BTSC ITI Instructor notification and application process on https://btsc.bihar.gov.in.

-Understanding the syllabus is crucial for effective exam preparation.
+Understanding the syllabus is essential for effective exam preparation.
 The official BTSC ITI Instructor Syllabus 2026 is available for candidates, providing insights into the exam pattern, subject-wise topics, and marking scheme.
 This information will help streamline your preparation in line with the BTSC Instructor Syllabus 2026.

 Note: All information is sourced from the official notification.
 Candidates are advised to refer to the official syllabus PDF for the most accurate details.